Where to Buy Essential Oils:

 You may also see other grading systems like “A”, “B”, or “C”, “C” being the worst.
 Those designations also don’t have any concrete significance and aren’t regulated for quality either.

-Furthermore, when it comes to essential oils, the quality of any given oil is also not merely based upon certain lab testing methods (MS/GC specifically) that some companies perform.
-Moreover, quality is also determined by cultivation processes, harvesting, distillation, extraction, packaging, and other factors.
-That being said, companies that do provide you with the MS/GC reports are taking an extra step to back up their quality claims, and that’s a plus.
+When it comes to essential oils, the quality of any given oil is also not merely based upon certain lab testing methods (MS/GC specifically) that some companies perform.
+Moreover, quality is determined by cultivation processes, harvesting, distillation, extraction, packaging, and other factors.
+That being said, companies that provide you with the MS/GC reports are taking an extra step to back up their quality claims, and that’s a plus.

 All of this being true, that doesn’t mean that every single company using the phrase “therapeutic grade” is intentionally trying to deceive you.
 I would, however, like to see more transparency in this area in general.